nathanprof/Terraform/README.md

 - sudo apt install azure-cli (in case you don't have az cli installed, you can use this command to nstall it)
 - curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash (in case you don't have az cli installed, you can use this command to nstall it)
 ### Creating the resource-group in azure portal using terraform
+- mkdir terraform-rg
+- cd terraform-rg
+- vim main.tf (creates a file and paste contents in dock.tf into it by  pressing thei key then after pasting press esckey then shift + :wq and press enter to exit and save)
 - terraform plan (describes the changes Terraform will make to your infrastructure to bring it into the desired state specified by your configuration files)
 - terraform init ( initialize a Terraform working directory)
 - terraform apply -auto-approve (apply Terraform configuration changes without prompting for user confirmation)
-- terraform destroy -auto-approve
+- terraform destroy -auto-approve (will automatically approve the destruction plan, bypassing the prompt for confirmation)
 # Using terraform to create a linux vm in Ms Azure portal
+- mkdir regtfvm.tf
+- cd regtfvm.tf
+- terraform plan
-- terraform init ( initialize a Terraform working directory)
+- terraform init
-- terraform apply -auto-approve (apply Terraform configuration changes without prompting for user confirmation)
+- terraform apply -auto-approve
 - terraform destroy -auto-approve
 # Using terraform to create a windows vm in Ms Azure portal
+- mkdir regwintf.tf
+- cd regwintf.tf
+- terraform plan
-- terraform init ( initialize a Terraform working directory)
+- terraform init
-- terraform apply -auto-approve (apply Terraform configuration changes without prompting for user confirmation)
+- terraform apply -auto-approve
 - terraform destroy -auto-approve